TACIXAT/FuzzyFileSystem/README.md

 SNAAAAAKE‼
 ```

 I like that last one with the weird `!!` character.
 Touching that file will set it as the base for future mutations.
-Additionally, we'll supply a `mask` to preserve that last character and only mutate the others.
+Additionally, we'll supply a `mask` to preserve that character and only mutate the others.

 ```bash
 $ touch /mnt/ffs/snakes/10